How Do Data Owners Say No? A Case Study of Data Consent Mechanisms in Web-Scraped Vision-Language AI Training Datasets: Robots.txt Full Results

+In the top 50 web domains from \texttt{small-en} and \texttt{medium-en}, we observe 3218 and 3879 agents, respectively.
+These observations cover 1,126,876 and 11,556,755 samples in \texttt{small-en} and \texttt{medium-en}, respectively.
 In table~\ref{tab:full-robots-txt-small-en} and table~\ref{tab:full-robots-txt-medium-en}, we see a very similar robots.txt analysis where the medium scale has about 10 times the observations as the total set scales up by 10 times.
-The dark gray background indicates that the "All Disallowed" rate, relative to the number of observations, is greater than or equal to 80\%.
+The dark gray background indicates that the ``All Disallowed'' rate, relative to the number of observations, is greater than or equal to 80\%.
 We observe that the all AI-purposed robots have over 80\% \textit{All Disallowed} rates.